PlaySafe/impresario/readme.md

 > A lightweight framework for complex validation, string generation, and math calculation

 ## Migration Information

+The intention of this version is to improve the flexibility of the custom function.
+Since the old version we allow only up to 2 parameters to both functions and conditions that might not enough for custom ones.

+Since the 4th version, any user can define the unlimited number of parameters in the metadata file, then refer them using the parameter name in the configuration.
+This could provide the more flexible configuration because users can create more custom implementations.
+The side benefits are the parameter configurations don't need to be in order and much more readable.

-For any user who use version before 3.0.0, you need to update a few config follow this
+Since the version 4.0.0 has some major change and do not be backward compatible with the previous versions, any user who use version since 3.0.0 or later, need to upgrade some configurations follow this
-* The meta data config has no longer `FunctionAttribute` and `ConditionAttribute`.
+* The metadata config has no longer `reference-to-parameter1` and `reference-to-parameter2`
-  They are moved to `Conditions` and `Functions`.
-See the meta data below.
-**reference-to-parameter2
-* Change from `LabelGeneratorFactory labelGeneratorFactory = new LabelGeneratorFactory(metaData)` to
-  `LabelGeneratorFactory labelGeneratorFactory = new SingleLabelGeneratorFactory(metaData)` or
-  `LabelGeneratorFactory labelGeneratorFactory = new MultipleLabelGeneratorFactory(metaData)`.
-  Check the document below.

-* Change from `ValidatorFactory validatorFactory = new ValidatorFactory(metaData);` to
-  `ValidationRuleFactory validationRuleFactory = new SingleValidationRuleFactory(metaData);` or
-  `ValidationRuleFactory validationRuleFactory = new MultipleValidationRuleFactory(metaData);`.
+* Introduce a new `<Parameter>` at the condition and function metadata instead, so that any custom implementations can define unlimited number of parameters.

 Check the document below.

 ## Get Started